 CareRooms utilise technology and spare rooms in carefully screened homes where the owner is keen to provide a calm recovery space.
-We then add care by a Host who is a retired healthcare professional or a local care partner and this unlocks new care capacity in our communities, which is a theme that many councils are keen to develop.
+We then add care by a Host who is often a retired healthcare professional or a local care partner and this unlocks new care capacity in our communities, which is a theme that many councils are keen to develop.

 This model looks to expand the options around domiciliary care and to provide an alternative form of “home first” which places positive mental health at the forefront and provides fast, safe and accessible alternatives when the patient’s home or domestic circumstances are delaying their “home first”, or next stage of their care journey.

 Over 60% of CareRoom hosts are retired healthcare professionals, who, as we have seen in the past few months, are keen to continue to help their communities.
 The CareRooms platform, safely selects, screens and onboards hosts as part of the overall model and actively supports them throughout the guests stay.
-Over the past two months, CareRooms have been approached by a number of local authorities and NHS England, to repurpose hotels – and other settings – for COVID-19 negative and positive patients and have a rigorous COVID-19 testing regime.
+Since the beginning of the pandemic, CareRooms have been approached by a number of local authorities and NHS England, to repurpose hotels – and other settings – for COVID-19 negative and positive patients and have a rigorous COVID-19 testing regime.

 CareRooms have built a platform that includes the utilisation of world-leading technology, to offer remote vital-signs monitoring, falls detection, remote room metrics collection (for both comfort and security) and more.
 This results in an environment which feels like home, but without the loneliness.
 It has the intelligence of a healthcare facility, combined with the safeguarding elements to support the Guest during their stay and protect the Host.

 With the possibility of a second wave of COVID-19, the release of safe, elective surgery capacity and the next winter flu season, the aim is to explore this model in a local authority context, to provide resilience and flexibility to the health and social care system, that will be needed later this year and beyond.